mattsexton/node-101-spring-2016/Homework/week-1/README.md

 - Make a pull request to the class repository

 ### Tasks
-Your Name:
+Your Name:  Mick Soumphonphakdy
-Your Favorite Color:
+Your Favorite Color:  White
-Your Favorite Food:
+Your Favorite Food: Laotian